-Recently (2018) this lounge underwent an upgrade and the food options are now particularly good with chicken casserole, salads, cold meats, cheeses, pizza, noodles, soup, good puddings.
+Recently (2018), this lounge underwent an upgrade, and the food options are now particularly good with a chicken casserole, salads, cold meats, cheeses, pizza, noodles, soup, good puddings.
 On the drinks side, there are free-pour wines (including 3 Cavas), a fridgeful of beers, and soft drinks.
-This lounge can, however, get very busy which results in feelings of chaos with plates and cups left about.
+This lounge can, however, get very busy, which results in feelings of chaos with plates and cups left about.

 If you are flying out of BCN via the Schengen area, you will not be flying out on Delta, but on one of the other SkyTeam carriers BUT it’s worth knowing that if you hold Delta premium elite lounge benefit, this will be honored, no matter in which cabin you are booked.